Continued from yesterday’s post…

 We drive home and spend more time with Lisa, Harvey, and Mia.
 I’m grateful for the distraction, but as the day progresses and I’m still in early labor, they realize they need to get back to Chico for work reasons.
 They pack up and leave; I feel the emptiness of their departure.
 By this point, I’ve called all my friends to tell them I’m in labor.
 The rest of the afternoon passes.
 I keep thinking real labor will set in, but the contractions remain fairly far apart and definitely manageable.

 It’s 8pm.
-I’m sitting on our bed doing one of my labor projects: organizing our wedding photos into albums.
+I’m sitting on our bed doing one of my labor projects.
 I feel peaceful and serene enough to write in my journal (clearly a sign that it’s still early labor).
 I write:

 I’m in labor.